 A study on the Risso’s dolphins in Hawaii showed that they don’t flee from boats like a striped dolphin.
 It is, however, difficult to get close to these mammals.

 Their social interaction may explain the massive scars seen on their body.
-Risso’s dolphin is unusually covered with scars, even more than the toothed whales whose injuries are common.
+Risso’s dolphin is unusually covered with spots, even more than the toothed whales, whose injuries are common.

 Pantropical Spotted Dolphin

 Thanks to the inception of the “dolphin-friendly” tuna capture methods, millions of pantropical spotted dolphins can still be seen.

 The species that seemed to be on the verge of extinction in the mid-18th century is now one of the world’s most abundant dolphin species.
 In Hawaii, pantropical spotted dolphins are found in shallow waters (<100 m) and also in deep offshore waters (>4000 m).

 The pantropical spotted dolphins rely on the epipelagic zone but may sometimes feed on squids and crustaceans.